Skip to content

 Make-Ahead and Storage

 Make-Ahead: Soup always tastes better with time.
-It can be eaten as soon as it’s done or 2-3 days ahead of time.
+It can be eaten as soon as it’s done or be made 2-3 days ahead.

 How to Store: Place covered in the refrigerator for up to 6 days.
 Cover and freeze for up to 3 months.
-Thaw in the refrigerator for 1 day before reheating.
+Thaw in the fridge for 1 day before reheating.

 How to Reheat: Add the desired amount to a small saucepot and cook over low heat until hot.
-You can also reheat in the microwave until hot.
-The barley will absorb more liquid when storing so you will need to add more liquid to help thin it out when reheating.
+When storing, the barley will absorb more liquid, so you must add more liquid to help thin it out when reheating.

 Chef Billy Parisi